Ann Mullinix , Occupational Therapist

 Pack it Up

-Living with MS is about finding options, using your creativity to remove obstacles, and being open to change the process to achieve the results you want to see.
+Living with MS is about finding options, using your creativity to remove obstacles, and being open to changing the process to achieve the results you want to see.
 Be flexible-take control of what you can and let go of what you can not.
 Small changes can make a big difference in eating habits, with the end result of feeling better with more energy and greater confidence.